conjectures/Engineering_84_business_week/aws/README.md

 Security Groups is a collection of rules that control the inbound and outbound traffic for our instances.
 Each EC2 instance has at least one security group attached that controls the traffic that is allowed to pass.

 ### NACL
 **Network ACL** (**NACL**) control inbound and outbound traffic for subnets.
 They are an added layer of security, on top of *Security Groups*.
 As they are applied for an entire subnet, they can be used to set inbound or outbound rules for every instance included in the subnet.
+NACL rules are associated with a rule number.
+This number is used to specify the order with which the rules are evaluated.
+AWS recommends rule numbers to be added with increments of 10, so that if we need to add a specific rule in the future, we can have adequate slots to insert them.

 ### Stateful vs Stateless Filtering
 Stateful filtering allows responses to go back out even if the outbound rules don't allow it.
 Stateless filtering will not allow for the responce to go through in the same scenario.